The Impact of Animation on Modern Advertising

 YouTube is a social network that is home to many viral videos, commercials included.
 A famed instance of this is Cadbury’s depiction of Aliens discovering their chocolate.
 With a whopping 131,322,299 views, this advert has reached the eyes—and mouths—of many.

-5. Enhancing Digital and Social Media Marketing
+5. Enhancing Digital and Social Media Advertising

 Social Media Ads: